michalSqa/EvoTestApp/README.md

 Brief description:
-I could really describe all the problem i had, but it would be just poking myself.
+I could really describe all the problem I had, but it would be just pointing myself.
 Due to all the thing i started late with this task.
-I had a time to fiddle with some chart libs.
 I decided on Angular, first of all because I didnt write in 1.x in a while, and i thouhgt it would be EZ.
-Used Yoeman generator for basic project, and setup (see 'grunt test errors').
+And i could use Yoeman generator for basic project, and setup (see 'grunt test errors').
-Well on one hand it was fun.
-But most problems came from chart drawing lib I used, which is a wrapper (not that good), for JS lib chart.js.
+Since i spend few hours with libraries for charts, i decided to use the one that 'didnt work at first'.
+Because it had best documentation (original chart.js).
+But it's just a wrapper, not that good I think.
+And caused few problems here and there.
+And in the end I didnt skin charts as they should be skinned.
 I did a 'backendless approach', mocked http requests in seperate file.
 Its flexible and You can develope fast (unless u change the model).